seanseah/seanseah.github.io/_posts/2014-11-01-A-Fresh-New-Start.md

 published: true
 ---

-Hello World
+#My Journey to Github

 * Wordpress History
 * Shifting to Jekyll
+* Learning Kramdown / Markdown
 * What's Next

 I wouldn't call myself a developer, nor a web designer, but I enjoy doing such activities.
+I have been dabbling with computers, web page designing, wordpress, php / mysql, django and the likes.
+This is my first journey to Git and also the use of Markdown / Kramdown syntax.

+> Learning new things is amazing!

+Learning new things can be painful too.
+But rewarding.